- Stay in the Know

-- For advice from the Met Office on how to prepare for winter, including; travel advice, how to stay warm and well, protecting your home and how to do your bit for the community, see the Get Ready for Winter website (external link)
+- For advice from the Met Office on how to prepare for winter, including; travel advice, how to stay warm and well, protecting your home and how to do your bit for the community, see the Met Office Weather Ready advice (external link)

 - For advice from the NHS on how to keep you, your family and others around you warm during cold conditions, visit the NHS website (external link)

 This section provides information on where to direct winter weather related enquires.

 - During office hours (Monday to Friday, 8.30am to 5.30pm) please contact Veolia Haringey Contact Centre on 020 8885 7700, or email firstname.lastname@example.org